 What Is Private AI?

-Another growing area of concern is data management and protection.
-After all, data is the heart of AI.
-To fulfill the promise of AI, enterprises must capture data from the right sources and feed it into the right models.
-Herein lies one of the biggest challenges that enterprises face as they seek to activate their AI strategies: How can they maximize the value of their AI models without exposing their data or putting it at risk?
-To achieve this, many enterprises are beginning to turn to private AI.
-Private AI refers to an AI environment built by or for a specific organization, to be used exclusively by that organization.
+A growing area of concern is data control and security.
+To unlock the full potential of AI, enterprises must collect data from the right sources and input it into the right models.
+This presents one of the key challenges businesses face as they implement their AI strategies: How can they optimize the value of their AI models without compromising or jeopardizing their data?
+To address this, many enterprises are turning to private AI.
+Private AI refers to an AI environment created specifically for a single organization, using that organization’s proprietary data, and accessible only to that organization.

 What makes private AI different from public AI?